Vendiel/daresay-a11y/posts/controls-visible-focus.md

 ## Description

-Visible focus styles help people determine which interactive element has keyboard focus when tabbing through the UI.
-Important for people with low vision, motor disabilities and attention disorders.
+Visible focus styles help people determine which interactive element that has keyboard focus when tabbing through the UI.
+This is important for people with low vision, motor disabilities and attention disorders.

-Enhance the visual appearance of the focus indicator used in the browser so it will be easier to see, the default one is usually to difficult to see.
+Enhance the visual appearance of the focus indicator used in the browser so it will be easier to see, the default provided by the browsers are usually difficult to see.